 The therapeutic nature of music depends on its genre.
 Soothing melodies lower cortisol, the stress-causing hormone, while loud and fast music pumps it up increasing stress and depression.
 This is an opportune time to sign up for that music class.

 The thought of your favorite comfort food is appealing.
 Often comfort food gets the unfair label of unhealthy food.
 Of course, we know the physical effects of poor dietary habits.
 These cause health complications like obesity, hypertension, and diabetes.
 These complications further increase stress and depression and can leave a big dent on self-esteem.

 However, nutrition plays a role in mental health.
 Any factors that affect blood sugar or the cardiovascular system also affect the brain.
 This is because the brain also conducts metabolic processes for which it requires energy and nutrients.

 Sometimes all it takes is a good meal to lift your mood.
 Nevertheless, there is more to food as an antidepressant.
-The food contains crucial depression-fighting components to become a source of healing.
+The food contains crucial components to become a source of healing and fighting depression.

 Omega-3 fatty acids

 Fats and oils do not make it to the healthy foods list due to the implications of bad cholesterol.
 This nutritional component builds up serotonin levels to balance your mood.
 Your body, however, needs portions of oils like the Omega-3, which you can find in select foods.

 Tuna, salmon, and sardines top the list as the best sources of Omega-3 fatty acids and proteins.
 By the way that fishing trip will not only bring back your smile but will also bump up your omega-3 options.
 Apparently, wild-caught fish offer higher omega-3 content than canned fish off the shelf.